hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2020-01-02-welcome-to-the-2020s/item.md

 ![Grav CMS with Markdown Git Workflow](grav-cms-with-markdown-git-workflow.jpg)
 Figure 3 - Grav CMS with Markdown Git Workflow

+Starting this year I also plan to help support the efforts of others involved in climate change action by providing no-charge premium support of my Grav projects involved in the raising of awareness and action of climate change - [contact me](mailto:paul@hibbittsdesign.org) for details.

 All the best to you and yours in 2020!

 ===